mwiens91/ansible-dotfile-injection/README.md

 ## Running the playbooks

-Put the hosts you want to inject dotfiles to in `hosts.yaml`.
+Copy `host.yaml.example` to `hosts.yaml` and put then fill in the hosts you want to inject dotfiles to.
 Then, to run either playbook, use

 ```
 ansible-playbook this_playbook.yaml -i hosts.yaml